tflowers15/galaxy-training-material/topics/introduction/tutorials/galaxy-citing/tutorial.md

 # Conclusion

-In this tutorial, we have covered how to cite Galaxy Project and the specific Galaxy server that you used.
-We also discussed how to prepare your methodology based on your Galaxy History including:
+In this tutorial, we have covered how to cite Galaxy Project and the specific Galaxy server that you used and how to prepare your methodology based on your Galaxy History.

-1. Publishing your Galaxy History
-2. Publishing your Galaxy Workflow
-3. Citing public data used in your analysis
-4. Extracting Tool Citations